Filing an Appeal

 Continuation of Benefits While an Appeal or State Fair Hearing are Being Decided

 You may ask to keep getting care related to your appeal while we make our decision.
-You, your authorized representative, or your provider can request to continue to receive the care within 10 calendar days of the day Absolute Total Care mails the Adverse Benefit Determination Notice or the intended effective date of Absolute Total Care’s proposed adverse benefit determination.
+You or your authorized representative can request to continue to receive the care within 10 calendar days of the day Absolute Total Care mails the Adverse Benefit Determination Notice or the intended effective date of Absolute Total Care’s proposed adverse benefit determination.
 A provider cannot request the continuation of services for you.

 Absolute Total Care must continue the benefits if:

-- The member or the Provider files the appeal timely,
+- The member or member's authorized representative files the appeal timely,

-- The adverse benefit determination reduces, suspends, or terminates a service that has already been approved,
+- The appeal reduces, suspends, or terminates a service that has already been approved,

 - The services were ordered by an authorized provider,

 - The original period covered by the original authorization has not expired, or